 Students who exhibit a pattern of absenteeism in the program are subject to dismissal, pending review by the program director.

 In the case of inclement weather, it may be necessary to cancel and reschedule a class session.
-The Office of Graduate and Continuing Studies will determine whether or not classes should be canceled.
-A decision will be made by 4:00 PM.
+This is determined by the Dean’s Office by 4:00 PM.
 Cancellation of day classes does not determine that night classes will also be canceled.
-If a decision is made to cancel classes for a given evening, every attempt will be made by the OGCS staff to notify each student personally by phone or email.
-After consultation with the instructor, class will either be rescheduled within two weeks or comparable learning activities will be required of students.
+If a decision is made to cancel classes for a given evening, every attempt will be made by the Program Directors to notify each student personally by phone or email.
+After consultation with the instructor, the class will either be rescheduled within two weeks or comparable learning activities will be required of students.

 Degree completion programs

-Refund of tuition for degree completion students is made on the basis of classes completed in the respective course at the time a student is withdrawn or has notified the Office of Graduate and Continuing Studies that they are withdrawing.
+Refund of tuition for degree completion students is made on the basis of classes completed in the respective course at the time a student is withdrawn or has notified the Dean’s Office that they are withdrawing.
 A student will be charged again for any course that is retaken.
-Students who withdraw will be refunded as follows:
+The weekly tuition refund schedule for the year-round calendar is posted in the Accounting Office and at https://www.goshen.edu/financial-aid/refund-policy/.

 Course withdrawal before the second class night shows no record on the student transcript.
-Withdrawal with a grade of “W” is possible only before the third class night.
-Withdrawal after the third week results in failure of the course and will be reflected as an “F W” on the transcript.
+Withdrawal with a grade of “W” is possible only before the fourth night (for 7-week courses) or the ninth week (for 15-week courses).
+Withdrawal after that time results in failure of the course and will be reflected as an “FW” on the transcript.

-Students in OGCS programs have access to a variety of student services.
-All students have access to the Good Library, a membership at the Recreation/Fitness Center, free admission to all athletic events, and discounted prices at the Goshen College Music Center.
+Students in adult programs have access to a variety of student services.
+All students have access to the Good Library, career networks, campus ministries, a membership at the Recreation/Fitness Center, free admission to all athletic events, and discounted prices at the Goshen College Music Center.
 The program in which a student is enrolled determines which other services a student has available.
-Campus housing is not available to students in OGCS programs.
+Campus housing is not available to students in adult programs.